-- · You may need to determine the display column width of characters.
+- You may need to determine the display column width of characters.
 Use the wcwidth or wcswidth subroutine. - 8.
 Does the program perform character I/O?

-Are the characters restricted to single-byte code sets?
+- Invoke the setlocale subroutine in the following manner: setlocale(LC ALL, "") - Are the characters restricted to single-byte code sets?